Prostate Cancer - What is it and Why is it important

 What are the risk factors for Prostate Cancer?

-Prostate cancer can develop in anyone but, the following factors can increase the likelihood of developing prostate cancer:
+Prostate cancer can develop in anyone, but the following factors can increase the likelihood of developing prostate cancer:

 - Toxins, pesticides and certain chemical exposures